 Fabric remnants from the shirt cutting process in our Gloucester workroom are used to make boxer shorts and cloth bags, leaving only small parts of material left over.
 These are then donated to various local organisations.
 We also offer repairs which include the recollaring and recuffing of our shirts.

-We also own a second workroom in Sidcup, Kent, for the manufacture of our ties.
+Our second workroom in Gloucester is for the manufacture of our ties.
 The cutting process itself does not lend itself to large amounts of waste.
-The silk remnants that it does produce are given to local initiatives including a design school and are also used to produce the Turnbull Teddies.
+The silk remnants that it does produce are given to local initiatives including a design school.

 ALUMO FOR COTTON

-One of the world’s finest cotton mills, situated in the mountains of Switzerland, Alumo’s entire production process corresponds to the world’s strictest environmental and sustainability standards.
+One of the world’s finest cotton mills, Alumo’s entire production process corresponds to the world’s strictest environmental and sustainability standards.

-The silk used for the manufacture of ties and pocket squares is sourced from Vanners, who have been based in Sudbury, Suffolk since the 1870s and Adamley, based in Macclesfield, who have been printing silks in England since 1820.
+The silk used for the manufacture pocket squares is sourced from Adamley, based in Macclesfield, who have been printing silks in England since 1820.

 BARRIE KNITWEAR AND TODD & DUNCAN FOR WOOL